markusa4/dejavu/README.md

 Command Line Argument | Effect
 --- | ---
-`--file` | specifies the graph input file in DIMACS format `--threads` | specifies the amount of additional threads used (total is threads + 1, default is 0) `--write-auto` | outputs a generating set of the found automorphism group `--timeout` | specifies a timeout (in seconds)
+`--threads` | specifies the amount of additional threads used (total is threads + 1, default is 0) `--write-auto` | outputs a generating set of the found automorphism group `--timeout` | specifies a timeout (in seconds)